frankshearar/Home/NuGet-Restore-No-Op.md

 [AG] I would suggest using -Force, --force or -F, /p:/Force for NuGet.exe, DotNet.exe, MSBuild.exe respectively.

 * Do we change the VS no-op to match the rest?

+* Do we add the option to enable/disable No-Op in VS?
+How do we do that?